in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 • Education

-• Chronic Fatigue & Labs
+• Chronic Fatigue and Labs

-• Brain Fog & Normal Tests
+• Brain Fog Normal Tests

 • Hormonal Symptoms